jmschrei/pomegranate/docs/faq.rst

 FAQ
 ===

+**Can I create a usable model if I already know the parameters I want, but don't have data to fit to?**

+Yes! pomegranate has two ways of initializing models, either by starting off with pre-initialized distributions or by using the ``Model.from_samples`` class method.
+In the case where you have a model that you'd like to use you can create the model manually and use it to make predictions without the need to fit it to data.

+**How do I create a model directly from data?**

+pomegranate attempts to closely follow the scikit-learn API.
+However, a major area in which it diverges is in the initialization of models directly from data.
+Typically in scikit-learn one would create an estimator and then call the ``fit`` function on the training data.
+In pomegranate one would use the ``Model.from_samples`` class method, such as ``BayesianNetwork.from_samples(X)``, to learn a model directly from data.

+**What is the difference between ``fit`` and ``from_samples``?**

+The ``fit`` method trains an initialized model, whereas the ``from_samples`` class method will first initialize the model and then train it.
+These are separated out because frequently a person already knows a good initialization, such as the structure of the Bayesian network but maybe not the parameters, and wants to fine-tune that initialization instead of learning everything directly from data.
+This also simplifies the backend by allowing the ``fit`` function to assume that the model is initialized instead of having to check to see if it is initialized, and if not then initialize it.
+This is particularly useful in structured models such as Bayesian networks or hidden Markov models where the ``Model.from_samples`` task is really structure learning + parameter learning, because it allows the ``fit`` function to be solely parameter learning.

+**How can I use pomegranate for semi-supervised learning?**

+When using one of the supervised models (such as naive Bayes or Bayes classifiers) simply pass in the label -1 for samples that you do not have a label for.

+**How can I use out-of-core learning in pomegranate?**

+Once a model has been initialized the ``summarize`` method can be used on arbitrarily sized chunks of the data to reduce them into their sufficient statistics.
+These sufficient statistics are additive, meaning that if they are calculated for all chunks of a dataset and then added together they can yield exact updates.
+Once all chunks have been summarized then ``from_summaries`` is called to update the parameters of the model based on these added sufficient statistics.
+Out-of-core computing is supported by allowing the user to load up chunks of data from memory, summarize it, discard it, and move on to the next chunk.

+**Does pomegranate support parallelization?**

+Yes! pomegranate supports parallelized model fitting and model predictions, both in a data-parallel manner.
+Since the backend is written in cython the global interpreter lock (GIL) can be released and multi-threaded training can be supported via joblib.
+This means that parallelization is utilized time isn't spent piping data from one process to another nor are multiple copies of the model made.

+**Does pomegranate support GPUs?**

+Currently pomegranate does not support GPUs.

+**Does pomegranate support distributed computing?**

+Currently pomegranate is not set up for a distributed environment, though the pieces are currently there to make this possible.

 **How can I cite pomegranate?**

 I don't currently have a research paper which can be cited, but the GitHub repository can be.